Your No-Nonsense Guide to NCL Drink Packages

 Drinks on Norwegian Cruise Line Aren’t Exactly Free

-Even if the Unlimited Open Bar Package is included in the More at Sea program, it’s not truly free.
-Guests still pay a discounted rate of $30 per person, per day for cruises up to 7 days—$210 per person total.
-This covers the cost of the package as part of the bundled offer.
+Even though the Unlimited Open Bar Package is included as part of Free at Sea, it’s not completely free.
+Guests pay a flat rate of $28.50 per person, per day, with gratuities already included.
+For a 7-day cruise, that comes to $199.50 per person.
+This covers the cost of the drink package as part of NCL’s bundled offer.

 Gratuities Are Included in NCL’s Drink Package — With One Exception

-The cost of the Unlimited Open Bar Package under the More at Sea program includes gratuities.
-But if you order a drink that goes over the $15 limit, you’ll pay the difference — and a 20% gratuity will be added to that overage
+The cost of the Unlimited Open Bar Package under the Free at Sea program already includes gratuities, so there’s no additional service charge added to your daily rate.
+However, if you order a drink that exceeds the $15 price limit, you’ll pay the difference — and a 20% gratuity will be applied to that overage amount.

 The NCL Drink Package Might Be Worth It — Depending on How Much You Drink

-The Unlimited Open Bar Package can be a good value if you plan to enjoy several drinks each day.
-With the More at Sea program, the discounted daily rate makes it more affordable than paying full price or buying drinks individually.
-If you regularly order cocktails, wine, beer, or mocktails, it may end up saving you money.
+The Unlimited Open Bar Package can still be a solid value if you plan to enjoy a few drinks each day.
+Under the Free at Sea program, the flat rate of $28.50 per person, per day (gratuities included) often works out cheaper than paying for each drink individually.
+If you regularly order cocktails, wine, beer, or mocktails, the package can easily pay for itself.

 How to Calculate Your Drink Costs: